Asbestos Awareness is a phrase we have all heard, but do we really know what it is?

 In the last forty years or so, severe health risks have been identified and linked to, the inhalation of asbestos fibres.
 When asbestos is disturbed, fibres are released into the air, if inhaled, these fibres can cause a spectrum of serious, sometimes fatal lung diseases.

 Asbestosis can cause scarring of lung tissue, leading to long term breathing complications; mesothelioma is an asbestos related cancer that can affect the lungs, abdomen and heart.
-As asbestos related diseases can take years to develop and despite being banned as a building material in the late 1990s and a EU – wide ban since 2005, new cases are still being reported.
+As asbestos related diseases can take years to develop and despite being banned as a building material in the late 1990s and an EU – wide ban since 2005, new cases are still being reported.
 In the UK alone, asbestos still causes approximately 5000 deaths a year.

 Who should take an Asbestos Awareness Course?

 According to current regulations (The Control of Asbestos Regulations 2012), all employers have a legal duty to provide information, instruction and training to any employees who are likely to be exposed to Asbestos Containing Material (ACMs) as part of their work.
+As a result, Asbestos awareness training is suitable for all employees at any level within an organisation.

 Taking these precautions could avoid lengthy, expensive legal compensation and save lives!

 According to the Health and Safety Executive (HSE), asbestos kills 20 tradesmen every week.
-It is therefore, important that self-employed individuals, contractors and workers are appropriately trained, can protect themselves, and avoid putting others at risk of exposure.
-These include, demolition and construction workers, general maintenance staff, electricians, plumbers, gas fitters, roofers and plasterers.
+It is, therefore, important that self-employed individuals, contractors and workers are appropriately trained, can protect themselves, and avoid putting others at risk of exposure.
+These include demolition and construction workers, general maintenance staff, electricians, plumbers, gas fitters, roofers and plasterers.

 Where employees are undertaking higher risk work with asbestos, employers must hold a licence granted by the HSE before commencing any work with asbestos material.
 Licensed Contractors should have an in depth understanding of asbestos and its dangers and know how to safely remove and dispose of asbestos material.